kingsdigitallab/kdl/frontend/src/themes/machine-learning-ai.md

     A computer circuit board with a brain-like pattern on a blue background.
 ---

-The Artificial Intelligence/Machine Learning research theme focuses on creating a virtual cycle within KDL’s Software Development Lifecycle (SDLC) around ML and AI that goes beyond single projects solutions across the triangle of critical, analytical and practical RSE-driven research.
+The Artificial Intelligence/Machine Learning Research Theme focuses on creating a virtual cycle within KDL’s Software Development Lifecycle (SDLC) around ML and AI that goes beyond single projects solutions across the triangle of critical, analytical and practical RSE-driven research.
 Its primary objectives include